n1d3v/WMPotify/README.md

     ```
 6. Windows only: Install [Windhawk](https://windhawk.net/) and [CEF/Spotify Tweaks mod](https://windhawk.net/mods/cef-titlebar-enabler-universal) for the full experience (optional but recommended)

+### **Using Spicetify Marketplace (simpler installation):**

+1. Install the `spicetify-marketplace` extension following its instructions: [https://github.com/spicetify/marketplace/wiki/Installation](https://github.com/spicetify/marketplace/wiki/Installation).
+2. Search for "WMPotify" in the Spicetify Marketplace and click "Install."
+* Warning: The Spicetify Marketplace version may load slowly due to the large number of images in the theme.

 ## **Uninstallation**

 ### **Manual uninstallation using Scripts (recomended):**